ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Max-Age: 85800
 Payload:
 {
-   "access_token" : h'd08344a1 ...
+   / access_token / 1 : h'd08344a1/...
-    (remainder of the access token omitted for brevity) ...', "token_type" : pop,
+    (remainder of the access token omitted for brevity)/', / token_type /  34 : 2 / PoP /,
-   "expires_in" : 86400,
+   / expires_in /   2 : 86400,
-   "profile" : coap_dtls,
+   / ace_profile / 38 : 1 / coap_dtls /,
-   (remainder of the response omitted for brevity)
+   / (remainder of the response omitted for brevity) / }
-}
 ~~~~~~~~~~~
 {: #fig-as-response-cbor title="Example of AS-to-Client response using CBOR" artwork-align="left"}